Youth Crime Solicitors

 In the Youth Court, attendance of a parent or guardian is mandatory for a child under the age of 16.
 In some cases, parents/guardians maybe considered responsible for addressing their child’s offending behaviour and may be involved in various programmes to prevent reoffending.

-We have years of experience representing children accused of criminal offences and succeeding in having charges discontinued in many cases.
+We have years of experience representing children accused of criminal offences and have succeeded in having charges discontinued in many cases.
 We will work tirelessly to achieve the best possible outcome for you or your child, ensuring transparency and sensitivity throughout.

 We understand how distressing it is for children and their family to be facing a criminal conviction.
 Equally, we understand the serious impact that a conviction can have on a child’s future.
 A strong defence can make a huge difference in the type of penalty imposed and, in some cases, may lead to charges being dropped.